 Passive frequency detection takes advantage of signals that may be present on buried metallic conductors.
-The RD8100M locator supports four types of passive frequencies: Power, Radio, CPS and CATV signals.
+The MRX(G) Marker locator supports up to four types of passive frequencies: Power, Radio, CPS and \CATV signals.

-You can detect these frequencies without the aid of a transmitter if they are present on the utility you are surveying.
+You can detect these frequencies without the aid of a transmitter if they are present on the utility, you are surveying.